-Clinical Guideline Recommendations American Association of Clinical Endocrinologists/ American College of Endocrinology: Statement by an American Association of Clinical Endocrinologists/ American College of Endocrinology Consensus Panel on Type 2 Diabetes Mellitus: An Algorithm for Glycemic Control (2009) whom adherence to a drug regimen is an issue; however, these preparations lack component dosage flexibility and may increase the risk for hypoglycemia compared to basal insulin or basal-bolus insulin.
-Basal-bolus insulin.
-Basal-bolus insulin therapy.
-Intensification of pharmacotherapy requires glucose monitoring and medication adjustment at appropriate intervals when treatment goals are not achieved or maintained.
-Most patients with an initial HbA1c level &gt;7.5% will require combination therapy using agents with complementary mechanisms of action.
+Clinical Guideline Recommendations of Clinical Endocrinologists/ American College of Endocrinology: Statement by an American Association of Clinical Endocrinologists/ American College of Endocrinology Consensus Panel on Type 2 Diabetes Mellitus: An Algorithm for Glycemic Control (2009) medication adjustment at appropriate intervals when treatment goals are not achieved or maintained.
+Most patients with an initial HbA 1c level >7.5% will require combination therapy using agents with complementary mechanisms of action.
 Principles underlying the algorithm Lifestyle (dietary and exercise) modifications are essential for all patients with diabetes.
-Achieving an HbA1c 6.5% is recommended as the primary goal; however, the goal must be customized for individual patients.
+Achieving an HbA 1c 6.5% is recommended as the primary goal; however, the goal must be customized for individual patients.
 If glycemic goals are not achieved, dosages of medications can be titrated, regimens can be changed (add or discontinue medications), or, in certain instances, glycemic goals can be reconsidered and revised.
 When using combination therapy it is important to have medications that have complementary mechanisms of action.
 Effectiveness of therapy must be re-evaluated frequently, typically every two to three months.
-Stratification by current HbA1c Patients with an HbA1c 5 to 9.0% should be initiated if goals still fail to be achieved.
-Patients with an HbA1c 5 to 9.0% should be initiated if goals still fail to be achieved.
-Patients with an HbA1c 5 to 9.0% should be administered.
-Patients with an HbA1c 9.0% have a small possibility of achieving glycemic goals, even with combination therapy.
-In these patients, if they are asymotherapy tails, triple therapy and then insulin therapy, with or without additional agents, should be antinated if goals still fail to be achieved.
-Patients with an HbA1c 6.5 to 7.5% In t
+Stratification by current HbA 1c Patients with an HbA 1c ≤7.5% may be able to achieve a goal of 6.5% with monotherapy; however, if monotherapy fails to achieve this goal, the usual progression is to combination therapy, and then to triple therapy.
+Insulin therapy, with or without additional agents, should be initiated on combination therapy as monotherapy in these patients is likely not to achieve glycemic goals.
+If combination therapy fails, triple therapy and then insulin therapy, with or without additional oral agents, should be administered.
+Patients with an HbA 1c >9.0% have a small possibility of achieving glycemic goals, even with combination therapy.
+In these patients, if they are asymptomatic triple therapy based on a combination of metformin and an incretin mimetic or a DPP-4 inhibitor combined with either a sulfonylurea or a TZD should be initiated.
+If patients are symptomatic or if they have failed therapy with a HbA 1c 6.5 to 7.5% In these patients monotherapy with metformin, an α-glucosidase inhibitor, a DPP-4 inhibitor, or a TZD are recommended.
+Because of the established safety and efficacy